alvanASOBI/EGL301_222445_a1/README.md

 cart.removeItem('Cat');
 cart.removeItem('Milk'); // This will throw an error

-// Display the updated cart and total items in cart console.log(cart.showCart());
+// Display the updated cart, total items and total price of items in cart console.log(cart.showCart());
-console.log(cart.totalItemsInCart());

-// Get the total price of items in the cart console.log(cart.totalPriceOfCart());
 ```

 ## Functions
 - showList(): Displays the list of items and their prices.
-- showCart(): Displays the items in the cart along with their quantities.
+- showCart(): Displays the items in the cart along with their quantities, total itmes and total price.
 - addItem(item, qty): Adds the specified quantity of an item to the cart.
+If the input is invalid, it throws an error.
 - removeItem(item): Removes the specified item from the cart.
+If the input is invalid, it throws an error.
 - totalItemsInCart(): Returns the total number of items in the cart.
 - totalPriceOfCart(): Calculates and returns the total price of items in the cart.
+- validateInput(): Validates the input quantity to ensure it's a valid number greater than 0.
+If the input is invalid, it throws an error with a message prompting the user to enter a valid quantity.

 ## Notes
 - Ensure that you have a valid list of items with prices defined in your application.